jsren/osdev-workshop/_pages/parts_0/setup.md

 ### Other Linux distributions

 1. Run `cd ~/` to change to your home directory
-1. Run `sudo apt install wget` to install wget
+1. Run `sudo apt install wget make` to install wget and GNU Make
-1. Run `wget [LINK]` to download the cross-compiler script
+1. Run `wget https://raw.githubusercontent.com/jsren/os-workshop-ex1/files/install.mk` to download the cross-compiler script
-1. Run `sudo install.sh` to build and install the compiler
+1. Run `chmod +x install.mk` to allow the Makefile to execute
-1. Read through workshop website, check Facebook etc. until complete
+1. Run `install.mk` to build and install the compiler
-1. Run `source ~/.bashrc` to update your environment
+1. Read through workshop website, check Facebook etc. until complete (~30 mins)
 1. Run `sudo apt install nasm` to install the assembler

 (If you're interested in what's happening, check out [this](https://wiki.osdev.org/GCC_Cross-Compiler) page.)